 Coastal Management Fellowship

-Placement for the Coastal Management Fellowship positions is fully integrated into the placement process with the Digital Coast partner organizations.
-Candidates will apply to the Coastal Management and Digital Coast Fellowship program as a whole, and selected candidates will be eligible to interview with both the state coastal programs and the Digital Coast partnership organizations at the fellowship matching workshop.2019-2021 State Projects
+Placement for the Coastal Management Fellowship positions is fully integrated into the placement process with the Digital Coast Fellowship positions.
+Candidates apply to the Coastal Management and Digital Coast Fellowship program as a whole, and selected candidates will be eligible to interview with both the state coastal programs and the Digital Coast partnership organizations at the fellowship matching workshop.

 |Location||Host Agency||Project Proposal||Project Goal|